KadambiKashyap/Google-Data-Analytics-Capstone-Project/README.md

 ## Stakeholders

-Primary stakeholders: ### Lily Moreno(Director of marketing) and ### Cyclistic executive team
+ * Primary Stakeholders: Lily Moreno(Director of marketing) and Cyclistic executive team

-Secondary stakeholders: Cyclistic marketing analytics tea
+ * Secondary Stakeholders: Cyclistic marketing analytics team

 # Step 2.
 Prepare

-Data Sources
-12-month Cyclistic trip data provided by Divvy, an open dataset from Motivate International Inc.
+[12-month Cyclistic trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) (May-2020 to Apr-2021) provided by Divvy, the data has been made available by Motivate International Inc.

-How data was collected
-Data was collected, subject to the terms and conditions of this License Agreement

-Data Ethics
-No violation of data ethics: open data (free access, usage and sharing of data), removing personally identifiable information (data anonymization)

-Good Data (ROCC)
-Reliable: appropriate to answer the business questions Original: Third-party data source: Motivate International Inc. Comprehensive: contains all information needed Current: Not relevant because the data used was collected in 2019 and 2020
+ROCCC approach is used to determine the credibility of the data

+* Reliable – It is complete and accurate and it represents all bike rides taken in the city of Chicago for the selected duration of our analysis.
+* Original - The data is made available by Motivate International Inc. which operates the city of Chicago’s Divvy bicycle sharing service which is powered by Lyft.
+* Comprehensive - the data includes all information about ride details including starting time, ending time, station name, station ID, type of membership and many more.
+* Current – It is up-to-date as it includes data until end of May 2021
+* Cited - The data is cited and is available under Data License Agreement.

 Tool
 R programming was used to analyze the data